Q726kbXuN/vertex/README.md

 to play old games, or have the data behind the missing games, please contact me on [reddit](https://www.reddit.com/user/nobody514/).

-There are also [videos](videos.md) of the playthrough of all of these games.
+And if you want to see what this data looks like, [here is an page](https://q726kbxun.github.io/vertex/index.html) with all of the images, and [here are a videoss](videos.md) of the playthrough of all of these games.

 ![Preview of data files](images/preview.png)